RDS Arena: Rugby league

-In August 1995, Ireland won their first ever home rugby league match against Scotland at the RDS Arena, as a curtain raiser to the charity shield match between Leeds Rhinos and Wigan Warriors.
+In August 1995, Ireland won their first ever home rugby league match against Scotland at the RDS Arena, as a curtain raiser to the Charity Shield match between Leeds Rhinos and Wigan Warriors.
 The matches were played before an attendance of 5,716, a record for an international rugby league match on Irish soil.
+In August 2026, Warrington Wolves announced they would stage their 2027 Super League match against Wigan Warriors at the stadium.
+The following day St Helens announced they would play Hull F.C. at the venue the following day.